- Home

 Profile

-Professor Jing-Bao Nie is a Professor at the Bioethics Centre, University of Otago, Faculty of Medicine, New Zealand, and a 2025 fellow at the Swedish Collegium for Advanced Study.
+Professor Jing-Bao Nie is a Professor at the Bioethics Centre, University of Otago Faculty of Medicine, New Zealand, and a 2025 fellow at the Swedish Collegium for Advanced Study.
 Trained in Chinese medicine in China, sociology in Canada, and medical humanities in the US, he is a leading scholar in transcultural and global bioethics.
 His over 150 peer-reviewed publications include such books as Medical Ethics in China, Behind the Silence: Chinese Voices on Abortion, Japan’s Wartime Medical Atrocities, and (forthcoming) Confucian Ethics vs. Biomilitarism.
-His hobbi
+His hobbies include, in recent years, running weekly half-marathons in the awe-inspiring landscapes of NZ and elsewhere.

 Chairpersons